serenagomez060203/Personalized-Learning-using-BDA/README.md

 | STUDENT_4  | [Basic Algebra Book, Introductory Algebra Video] |
 | STUDENT_5  | [Basic Algebra Book, Introductory Algebra Video] |

----

-## Conclusion

-This project demonstrates the application of PySpark for analyzing and clustering student performance data.
-By utilizing KMeans clustering, students are grouped based on their study habits and grades, allowing for personalized learning recommendations.
-The results offer valuable insights into patterns of student performance, with recommendations tailored to each cluster.
-The use of distributed computing with PySpark ensures scalability for larger datasets, while the visualizations provide a clear understanding of the clustering results.
-This approach highlights the potential of data-driven educational tools for enhancing personalized learning experiences.